bez4pieci/berlin-buergeramt-appointments/README.md

 This application automatically checks for available appointments on Berlin.de and sends SMS notifications when appointments are found.

-## TODO

-- Open default browser with the service URL, when appointment has been found
-- Ability to *remotely* resume checking for appointments (?)

 ## How It Works

 The application: